 DEPUTY MASTER LINWOOD DISREGARDED EVIDENCE OF FALSE WITNESS STATEMENT AND PERJURY BY CAROLINE KEAN OF WIGGIN LLP

-Also evidence of false statement and perjury by Caroline Kean of Wiggin LLP was put before deputy Master Linwood in Exhibit DB in connection with discovered evidence of concealed contract / agreement files established between Wiggin's client Friday TV and BUMP.
+Wiggin LLP's insurance companies' Legal Counsels relied on a written witness issued by Wiggin's Partner and Consultant Caroline Kean to support their strike out application, and they put the witness statement before Judge Deputy Master Linwood in Exhibit DB.
+Caroline Kean's witness statement was with regard to the evidence of concealed contracts between Wiggin's client Friday TV and BUMP.
 And also in this regard Deputy Master Linwood falsely stated at Paragraph 85 of his court's decision of 23 February 2024 that no evidence of Caroline Kean's perjury was put before him.

 file:/// w:// Metronome / Contract / Contract Documents / Friday TV / MINUTE WINNER - You got one minute to win it …